artemkv/artemkv.github.io/cryptocurrencies.md

 ## Proof of work

-- Work should be time consuming: O(n)
+- Work should be time-consuming: O(n)
 - Verification should be deterministic and require O(1)
 - Memoryless: when the computation depends on a previous computation, the fastest player always wins.
 What we want is the setup in which if I am 10% as fast as you, I should be able to still win 10% of a time
 - Example: forge a lamport signature
 - Basically, given a public key and 4 lamport signatures, created a message that contains some pre-defined text and a valid signature for it
 - Every lamport signature reveals part of a private key, maybe a block from the first row, maybe from the second row, or maybe from both
 - If for any block, both rows are revealed, you don't care what value the hash will produce for the corresponding bit
-- So your goal is basically constuct your message in a way so that when you hash it, the bits in the hash match the revealed blocks
+- So your goal is basically construct your message in a way so that when you hash it, the bits in the hash match the revealed blocks
 - Having 4 signatures, and knowing that on average half of the bits of a hash function will be different, you will only care about 32 bits out of 256
 - Since hash is a one way function, the only way to find such x is to brute-force.
 With 32 bits constrained, you will need to try about 2^32 messages
 - This task should take about 3 min on AMD Ryzen 7 1700 CPU, using 8 cores
 - The way to estimate the work, you need to look at the constraints (in this case 32 bits of hash that have to match)
 - The real work in a given specific case may be less (if you are lucky), but with many attempts numbers will average out
-- In the real world, who would be responsible to come up with 4 signatures, private and public keys etc?
+- In the real world, who would be responsible to come up with 4 signatures, private and public keys etc.?
 We need something much simpler
 - For example, find a partial collision with 0
 - This was tried in the past to limit email spam: to be able to send an email, you have to compute a number which, appended to email header, will result in hash for the header having lower 20 bits being zeroes
 - You find the number by starting with some initial value (e.g. 0) and if that does not work, you increment the number by one and try again, until you manage to get the result